 The Coral Nursery at The Hawaiʻi Institute of Marine Biology (HIMB) is a collaborative space where science, restoration, and community intersect.
-Managed by the ToBo Lab, the HIMB Coral Nursery exsists as a research hub for the University of Hawai'i and our collaborators looking to study Hawaiian reefs.
-Today the Nursery exists as a series of midwater, floating platforms that support thousands of live coral colonies, some of which have lived in the nursery for almost a decade.
-For more about how the nursery functions, visit our facilities page to read more about the space and equipment.
+Managed by The ToBo Lab, the HIMB Coral Nursery exists as a research hub for the University of Hawai'i and our collaborators looking to study Hawaiian reefs.
+The Nursery exists as a series of midwater, floating platforms that support thousands of live coral colonies, some of which have lived in the nursery for almost a decade.
+To read more about how the nursery functions, visit our facilities page.

 The HIMB Coral Nursery began as an effort to recover corals of opportunity growing on 25 year-old decommissioned fish pens at HIMB lead by Drs.
 Zac Forsman and Ingrid Knapp in 2017.

-After success of the initial pilot, the nursery expanded significantly with new docks in 2025 to its current status.
+After success of the initial pilot, the nursery expanded significantly with new docks in 2025.
 For more HIMB Coral Nursery history, visit Zac Forsman's original HIMB Coral Nursery website

 Our work is made possible by the following partners and funders: